akhra92/Cardiac-Semantic-Segmentation/README.md

 This project features segmenting medical images of cardiac disease using UNet model built from scratch based on the official paper.

 You can also deploy this model using streamlit and convert your saved model to onnx file using corresponding files.
+Demo can viewed using the following link: [Medical_Image_Segmentation](https://akhra92-medical-image-segmentation.streamlit.app/)

 ---